Episode 7: ON ETHICS

 I hope you can find time to relax and enjoy listening.

-Ajay: Hi, my name is Ajay Rastogi, and I’m joining in from Uttrakhand State of Central Himalaya.
+Ajay: Hi, my name is Ajay Rastogi, and I’m joining in from Uttarakhand State of Central Himalaya.
 It’s a very beautiful afternoon.
 We have the majestic mountain views in the front, and I’m happy to have this conversation.

-John: My name’s John Hausdorffer.
+John: My name’s John Hausdoerffer.
 I’m the dean of the School of Environment and Sustainability at Western Colorado University, and the founder of the Mountain Resilience Coalition, co-founder, and co-founder of the Resilience Studies Coalition, and a humble and honoured friend of Ajay Rastogi’s through our Sister City partnership between Gunnison, Colorado and Majkhali, India.

 What are ethics?